-The six-year graduation rate for the freshman cohort of 2014 increased to 88% from 85% for the cohort that entered in Fall 2013, the highest in recent history and which meets the target established for Fall 2022.
-Undergraduates of the Class of 2020 secured an outcomes rate of 95% compared to 96% for the Class of 2019, with record-breaking average starting salaries.
-The most notable change in the outcomes was an 11% increase in the Class of 2020 graduates choosing to pursue an advanced degree (32%) over the previous year (21%).
+The six-year graduation rate for the first-year cohort of 2015 dipped slightly to 87% in Fall 2021 from 88% in Fall 2020 and the 2022 target.
+Undergraduates of the Class of 2021 secured an outcomes rate of 97% compared to 95% for the Class of 2020, with record-breaking average starting salaries.
+The most notable change in the outcomes was a 5% increase in the Class of 2021 graduates choosing to pursue continuing education (37%) compared to the previous year (32%).

-Stevens continued to make good progress in balancing undergraduate engineering enrollment with other majors (53% engineering of total undergraduate enrollment and exceeding the target of 60% for Fall 2022) and in increasing the percentage of underrepresented minorities in the undergraduate cohort (15.7% in Fall 2020), also exceeding the target of 15% for Fall 2022.
-The percentage of women among all undergraduates held steady at 29% in Fall 2020 although the percentage of women in the entering freshman class in Fall 2020 improved to 30.1% compared to the previous year.
-The percentage of out-of-state undergraduates decreased to 37% in Fall 2020 compared to 38% in the previous year.
+Stevens continued to make good progress in balancing undergraduate engineering enrollment with other majors (51% engineering of total undergraduate enrollment and exceeding the target of 60% for Fall 2022) and in increasing the percentage of underrepresented minorities in the undergraduate cohort (17.8% in Fall 2021), also exceeding the target of 15% for Fall 2022.
+The percentage of women among all undergraduates rose to 30% in Fall 2021, and the percentage of women in the entering first-year class in Fall 2021 improved to 33% compared to 30% in the previous year.
+The percentage of out-of-state undergraduates was 34% in Fall 2021 compared to 37% in the previous year.
 More progress is needed to increase these percentages and that of international undergraduates to reach the 2022 targets.

 Many campus services were enhanced to provide additional supports for students facing academic, wellness and social challenges.
 Significant efforts were undertaken by university leadership, academic units and ad hoc committees to plan for and implement a successful return to campus with high-quality instruction, advising and service to students during the Fall 2020 and Spring 2021 semesters.